Rational sets in virtually abelian groups: languages and growth: Natural normal forms

-For a finitely generated virtually abelian group $G$, with finite index normal subgroup $\Z^k$, we use $\mathrm{NF}(\Z^k)$, together with some choice of transversal $T=\{t_1,\ldots,t_d\}$ for the cosets of $\Z^k$: This will not be geodesic, in general.
+For a finitely generated virtually abelian group $G$, with finite index normal subgroup $\Z^k$, we use $\mathrm{NF}(\Z^k)$, together with some choice of transversal $T=\{t_1,\ldots,t_d\}$ for the cosets of $\Z^k$ to describe a normal form for $G$: Furthermore, by Lemma \ref{lem:directprod}, the direct product \(G^n\) is virtually abelian, and we define the natural normal form The normal form $\mathrm{NF}(G)$ will not be geodesic, in general.